President of Syria: Constitutional Declaration and transitional period

-On 2 March, al-Sharaa declared the establishment of a committee tasked with drafting a constitutional declaration to guide the country's transition following the ousting of the Assad regime.
-On 13 March, al-Sharaa signed an interim constitution for a transitional period of five years, enshrining Islamic law as a primary source of jurisprudence and promising to protect the rights of all Syria's ethnic and religious groups.
-The Interim Constitution sets a presidential system with the executive power at the hands of the president who appoints the ministers, without the position of prime minister.
+On 12 February 2025, the caretaker government announced the formation of a preparatory committee for the then-upcoming Syrian National Dialogue Conference, which comprised seven members: Hassan al-Daghim, Maher Alloush, Mohammed Mastet, Youssef al-Hijr, Mustafa al-Mousa, Hind Kabawat, and Houda Atassi.
+On 2 March, al-Sharaa declared the establishment of a committee tasked with drafting a constitutional declaration to guide the country's transition following the ousting of the Assad regime, and on 13 March he signed a constitutional declaration for a five-year transitional period, enshrining Islamic law as a primary source of jurisprudence and promising to protect the rights of all of Syria's ethnic and religious groups.

-On 29 March, the Syrian transitional government was announced by al-Sharaa at a ceremony at the People's Palace in Damascus, in which the new ministers were sworn in and delivered speeches outlining their agendas.
-The government replaced the caretaker government, which was formed following the fall of the Assad regime.
+The Constitutional Declaration establishes a presidential system in which executive power is held by the president, who appoints the ministers, without the position of prime minister.
+On 29 March, al-Sharaa announced the Syrian transitional government at a ceremony at the People's Palace in Damascus, where the new ministers were sworn in and delivered speeches outlining their agendas, replacing the caretaker government that had been formed following the fall of the Assad regime.